1nv1/LuaFRPF/README.md

 ########################################################################

 ```

-With Get_Valid_Config() you can get the values from the configuration file if they exist in the table of configuration that you pass as parameter.
+With ReadPropertyFile(file, parameters) you can get the values from the configuration file if they exist in the table of configuration that you pass as parameter.
 Let's an example:

 ```
-Lua

 dofile("LuaFRPF.lua")
 function Print_Table (t)
     for k, v in pairs (t) do print("\t"..tostring(k).."\t|\t"..tostring(v)) end end
 -- Load default value table
-config = {
+properties = {
         msg = "Hello",
         trys = 12,
         pi = 3.14,